Pennsylvania Opiate Addiction Treatment

 - Agents that cause nasal discomfort if a tablet is crushed and snorted

-Heroin is typically cheaper than prescription opioids, it’s easier to find and its temporary euphoric effects are stronger than those of prescription painkillers.
+Heroin is typically cheaper than prescription opioids.
+It’s also easier to find and its temporary euphoric effects are stronger than those of prescription painkillers.
 Some people turn to heroin to keep withdrawal at bay when they can’t find prescription painkillers.
 But since it’s impossible to know the purity and strength of a batch of heroin, the risk of overdose is always high.

-America accounts for just five percent of the world’s population, but we consume 75 percent of all prescription drugs.
-The United States accounts for 81 percent of the world’s market for oxycodone and 100 percent of the market for hydrocodone.
+America accounts for just 5% of the world’s population, but we consume75% of all prescription drugs.
+The United States accounts for 81% of the world’s market for oxycodone and 100% of the market for hydrocodone.
 Around two million Americans are currently addicted to opiate painkillers.

-Opiate overdose deaths quadrupled between 2000 and 2013, and today, opiate overdose is the leading cause of accidental death in the U.S., according to the American Society of Addiction Medicine.
+Opiate overdose deaths quadrupled between 2000 and 2013.
+Today, opiate overdose is the leading cause of accidental death in the U.S., according to the American Society of Addiction Medicine.

-Overdose deaths continue to rise.
-Between July 2016 and September 2017, opioid overdoses increased by 30 percent in 45 states.
-In the Midwest, they increased by 70 percent in that same time period.
-It is now recommended that anyone who uses opioids, family members, and friends of people who use them should carry naloxone with them.
+Overdose deaths only continue to rise.
+Between July 2016 and September 2017, opioid overdoses increased by 30% in 45 states.
+In the Midwest, they increased by 70% in that same period.
+It is now recommended that anyone who uses opioids – as well as family members and friends of people who use them – should carry naloxone with them.